jess-locky/auto-pop-doc/README.md

    - Add all your data rows, filling in the information that should replace each placeholder in your template.
 For example, if your template has `{{Company Name}}` and `{{Invoice Number}}`, your sheet should have columns with customer names and invoice numbers for each row.
    - Make sure the first row is a header row with clear column names that match your placeholders—this helps keep data organized.
    - Leave the last column (e.g., Document Link) empty.
 The script will write the URL of each generated Google Doc into this column, so name it accordingly (Document Link is recommended).
+   - Give your sheet tab the exact name referenced in the script.
+For simplicity, you can name your sheet tab the same as your Google Sheets file.
+Then, update the script’s getSheetByName('Enter Sheet Name') to match the sheet tab name exactly.

 3. **Update the script:**